Thesis Eleven

-Thesis Eleven: Critical Theory and Historical Sociology is a peer-reviewed academic journal that publishes six issues a year in the field of Sociology.
-The journal's editors are Peter Beilharz (Curtin University, Perth, Australia), Trevor Hogan (La Trobe University, Melbourne, Australia) and Peter Murphy (Monash University, Melbourne, Victoria).
+Thesis Eleven: Critical Theory and Historical Sociology is a peer-reviewed academic journal that publishes six issues a year in the field of sociology.
 It has been in publication since 1980 and is currently published by SAGE Publications.

 Scope

-Thesis Eleven publishes civilizational analysis on alternative modernities.
-The journal is multidisciplinary and covers areas such as sociology, anthropology and philosophy.
-Thesis Eleven focuses on critical theories of modernity and aims to reflect the broad scope of social theory.
+Thesis Eleven publishes articles on social theory, with an multidisciplinary approach covering areas in the social sciences and humanities such as sociology, anthropology and philosophy.
+Thesis Eleven focuses on critical theories of modernity with a continental and transatlantic focus.

+History and editors

+One of the journal's Founding Editors, Peter Beilharz (Curtin University, Perth, Australia) remains on the editorial board for the journal.
+There are thirteen other editors (including managing, review and production editors), along with an Editorial Advisory Board.

+The Thesis Eleven Centre for Cultural Sociology (originally the Thesis Eleven Centre for Critical Theory) was established in 2001 at La Trobe University.
+One of the aims of the Centre was to promote Thesis Eleven, with Peter Beilharz and Trevor Hogan as the Director and Deputy Director.
+The Centre ceased operating in 2014.

+The National Library of Australia holds Peter Beilharz's papers, which include material related to the founding of the journal and the associated centre.

 Abstracting and indexing

-Thesis Eleven is abstracted and indexed in the following databases:
+Thesis Eleven is abstracted and indexed in many databases, including: